 No, not automatically.
 Anyone can change their name, however, as long as the name change is for a legitimate, non-fraudulent purpose.
 If you'd like to change your name, simply begin using your new name consistently and change it for all of your accounts, memberships, and identification documents.
 Most private entities respect name changes via mere usage.
 With the threat of identity theft and fraud, however, fewer and fewer companies are willing to change your name without legal documentation of your name change.

-When married through traditional marriage, you are given marriage records that suffice as proof of your new name.
-People married via common law marriages, however, do not have marriage records.
-In this case, you will need a court order documenting your name change.
+When married through traditional marriage, you're given marriage records that suffice as proof of your new name.
+People married via common law, however, do not have marriage records.
+In this case, you'll need a court order documenting your name change.
 This documentation is helpful for proving to private entities, like banks, that you legally changed your name, but it is required by government entities to change things like your state issued I.D., passport, and social security card.

-If you were married by common law marriage and move to a state that does not recognize common law marriages, you will still have to obtain a legal divorce in that state, just as if you were ceremonially married.
-This is because of the fact that all states recognize opposite-sex marriages from other states, including common law marriages.
-When you move to another state, you are still married, and must obtain a legal divorce if you choose to end the marriage.
+If you were married by common law and move to a state that doesn't recognize them, you'll still have to obtain a legal divorce in that state, just as if you were ceremonially married.
+This is because of the fact that all states recognize marriages from other states.
+When you move to another state, you're still married, and must obtain a legal divorce if you choose to end the marriage.